twinfoundation/identity/CONTRIBUTING.md

 - When creating a branch for a bugfix use the format e.g. `bugfix/my-fix`
 - When creating a branch for a chore e.g. dependency update use the format e.g. `chore/my-chore`

-All of the possible prefixes are
+All of the possible prefixes are:

 - feature
 - bugfix